 I blink, and shake my head, as if it will jar the thought loose.

 I stare out the window and my chest clenches tight, as if I might cough or cry, but I do neither.
-I just stare and I blink and I take a deep breath and let it out strong.
+I just stare and blink and take a deep breath and let it out strong.
 I look at my feet—my toes are painted electric blue—and I touch my big toes together and notice the bones and tendons as they move.

 I’ve thought about that morning hundreds of times since.
 Why did the message come to me then?
 What was it that got through?
 I don’t have all the answers, but I think it goes something like this.